FABIO RESMINI

 PEER-REVIEWED BOOK CHAPTERS

-“Economic Elites and Development with Equity in Bolivia and Ecuador” with Eduardo Silva, in Jan Ickler and Rebeca Ramos, eds., Political Economy of Wealth and Elites in Latin America (New York: Routledge), 2023, forthcoming.
+“Economic Elites and Development with Equity in Bolivia and Ecuador” (with Eduardo Silva), in Jan Ickler and Rebeca Ramos, eds., Political Economy of Wealth and Elites in Latin America (New York: Routledge), 2025.

 WORKING PAPERS

-“The Party is Over: Policy Switch and Party Dismantling in Moreno’s Ecuador” [under review].
+“The Party is Over: Policy Switch and Party Dismantling in Moreno’s Ecuador” [R&R].

 This article explains the dramatic downfall of Alianza PAIS, the most electorally successful party in Ecuador’s recent history.
 It shows how, after his switch to a neoliberal policy agenda, President Moreno (2017-2021) dismantled his own party by starving it of the resources necessary to thrive.
 The paper marshals evidence from interviews, newspaper articles, and roll call votes to demonstrate how three conditions were causally important for this outcome to happen: the top-down structure of the party, the support Moreno received from the opposition, and the fact that Alianza PAIS represented a future threat to Moreno’s policy legacy.
 The paper contributes to the literature on party development by showing that party breakdown can be the intended consequence of party leadership's decisions and actions.